Matt Di Angelo: Career

 On 20 April 2009, Di Angelo's agent announced on their website that he would be filming a guest role in Casualty.
-This will be the series two-part finale 'No Fjords in Finland' which is due to air on Saturday 25 July and Saturday 1 August 2009.
+This will be the series two-part finale "No Fjords in Finland" which aired on Saturday 25 July and Saturday 1 August 2009.
 The agent advised that he was busy recording a new pilot show called Fried Brain Sandwich about a stand up comedian, to be directed by Guy Jenkin (Outnumbered and Drop the Dead Donkey).

 On 21 July 2009, Di Angelo's agent announced on their website that he would be playing the lead role of Jack Stradler in the low-budget film Following Footsteps.
 He films throughout August for Perry Pictures.

 Earlier in the year Di Angelo supported 'A Night Less Ordinary' a free ticket scheme for young people launched by Arts Council England in February 2009.

-In May 2010 Di Angelo was filming Whiskey Robber for Parallel Pictures and series 7 of Hustle.
+In May 2010, Di Angelo was filming Whiskey Robber for Parallel Pictures and series 7 of Hustle.

-More recently, Di Angelo was cast as the voice-over for the Giffgaff advert, sponsoring The Big Bang Theory on E4, which aired between February and May 2012.

 In April 2012, industry trade daily Screen International announced Di Angelo had been cast as the lead in British crime thriller Two Days in the Smoke alongside Stephen Marcus, Alan Ford, Lili Bordán and Velibor Topić.

 In April 2014, Di Angelo returned to EastEnders, to reprise the role as Dean Wicks.
 In October 2015, it was announced that he would once again be leaving EastEnders.
 His last episode was on 5 February 2016.

 On 30 March 2016, it was announced that Di Angelo had been cast in the second series of Ordinary Lies.
 Filming began in Cardiff, Wales on 21 March 2016.